apache/mesos/docs/home.md

 * [Operational Guide](operational-guide.md)
 * [Monitoring](monitoring.md)
 * [Network Monitoring and Isolation](network-monitoring.md)
-* [Slave Recovery](slave-recovery.md) for doing seamless slave upgrades and allowing executors to survive `mesos-slave` crashes.
+* [Agent Recovery](agent-recovery.md) for doing seamless agent upgrades and allowing executors to survive `mesos-agent` crashes.
 * [Maintenance](maintenance.md) for performing maintenance on a Mesos cluster.
 * [Tools](tools.md) for setting up and running a Mesos cluster.
 * [SSL](ssl.md) for enabling and enforcing SSL communication.